 (1) The other transaction agreement includes provisions for a follow-on production contract;

 (2) The contracting officer receives sufficient information from the agreements officer and the project manager for the prototype other transaction agreement, which documents that the conditions set forth in 10 U.S.C.
-2371 note, subsections (f)(2)(A) and

-(B) (see 32 CFR 3.9(d)), have been met; and
+2371 note, subsections (f)(2)(A) and (B) (see 32 CFR 3.9(d)), have been met; and

 (3) The contracting officer establishes quantities and prices for the follow-on production contract that do not exceed the quantities and target prices established in the other transaction agreement.

-SUBPART 206.1--FULL AND OPEN COMPETITION
+SUBPART 206.1 —FULL AND OPEN COMPETITION

-(Added February 15, 2019)

 206.102 Use of competitive procedures.

 (d) Other competitive procedures.